AVEVA/CONNECT-data-services-developer-docs/content/overview/what-is-cnnxt.md

 ### What are folders used for?

 Folders in AVEVA™ Connect are used to partition data.
 They work analogously to folders in a traditional tree explorer.
-Many AVEVA™ products use projects to model the same concept.
 Folders represent your assets, but they can refer to any partition of data.

 ### How are permissions managed?